microsoft/azure-pipelines-tasks/Tasks/AzureRmWebAppDeployment/README.md

 ## Overview

-The Azure App Service Deployment task is used to update Azure App Service to deploy [Web Apps](https://azure.microsoft.com/en-in/documentation/articles/app-service-web-overview/) and [WebJobs](https://azure.microsoft.com/en-us/blog/webjobs-goes-into-full-production/) to Azure.
-The task works with the [Azure Resource Manager APIs](https://msdn.microsoft.com/en-us/library/azure/dn790568.aspx) only.
-The task works on cross platform agents running Windows, Linux or Mac and uses the underlying deployment technologies of [Web Deploy](https://www.iis.net/downloads/microsoft/web-deploy) and [Kudu](https://github.com/projectkudu/kudu/wiki/REST-API).
+The Azure App Service Deployment task is used to update different Azure App Service to deploy [Web Apps](https://azure.microsoft.com/en-in/documentation/articles/app-service-web-overview/) and [WebJobs](https://azure.microsoft.com/en-us/blog/webjobs-goes-into-full-production/) to Azure.
+The task works on cross platform VSTS agents running Windows, Linux or Mac and uses the underlying deployment technologies of [Web Deploy](https://www.iis.net/downloads/microsoft/web-deploy) and [Kudu REST APIs](https://github.com/projectkudu/kudu/wiki/REST-API).

-The task works for [ASP.NET](https://www.visualstudio.com/en-us/docs/release/examples/azure/azure-web-apps-from-build-and-release-hubs), [ASP.NET Core 1](https://www.visualstudio.com/en-us/docs/release/examples/azure/aspnet-core10-azure-web-apps) and [Node.js](https://www.visualstudio.com/en-us/docs/release/examples/nodejs/node-to-azure-webapps) based web applications.
+The task works for [ASP.NET](https://www.visualstudio.com/en-us/docs/release/examples/azure/azure-web-apps-from-build-and-release-hubs), [ASP.NET Core](https://www.visualstudio.com/en-us/docs/release/examples/azure/aspnet-core10-azure-web-apps), PHP, Java, Python and [Node.js](https://www.visualstudio.com/en-us/docs/release/examples/nodejs/node-to-azure-webapps) based web applications.

+The task can be used to deploy different Azure App Services like Function App, Web App on Windows, Web App on Linux, Web App for Containers and Azure App Service Environments.

 The task is **under development and is available to a limited set of accounts on Visual Studio Team Services (VSTS)**.
 The [video](https://www.youtube.com/watch?v=uQ2qCmaZ_Ag&feature=youtu.be) describes the features that are available in the task currently.